ltroin/llm_attack_defense_arena/readme.md

 - Linux
 - Python 3.9 or later,Cuda 12.1
 - Access to two 40GB memory GPU resources is recommended for certain attack types, especially when using models like vicuna-13b as attackrer for Tap and Pair attacks or mistral for BergeonMethod defense.
-- Dependencies listed in `requirements.txt` file.
-Install them using `pip install -r requirements.txt`.
+- Dependencies listed in `install.ipynb` file.
+Running every block.
 - If you encounter nccl error, make sure you have one nccl version with `pip install nvidia-nccl-cu12==2.18.1`.

 ## Additional Requirements